 Philippine National Police;

 National Bureau of Investigation;

-Other Government Agencies;
+Anti-Money Laundering Council;

+Bangko Sentral ng Pilipinas;

+Other Government Agencies with respective mandates to secure to process personal information relevant to your transaction;

 With third parties because you have given consent.

 Whenever it is reasonable or practicable to do so, we will collect your personal information directly from you.
 Sometimes it will be necessary for us to collect information from a third party or a publicly available source, such as your legal adviser, your past or current employers, your past or current clients, and your past or current brokers or agents.